Maria1709/Python-Project.py/README.md

 ![PIC1](images/snip8.PNG)

-###Instead of runing code to analyse each column of the Iris dats separately ive used a Python code to run various data in one go to get a greater understanding of this particular data set below you can see we have calculated the standard deviation, the mean, minimum and maximum and also the top 25%,50% and 75% of the data, and alos the top 5 lines and the bottom five lines of the Iris data set.
+###Instead of runing code to analyse each column of the Iris dats separately i have used a Python script to run various data in one go to get a greater understanding of this particular data set below you can see we have calculated the standard deviation, the mean, minimum and maximum and also the top 25%,50% and 75% of the data, and alos the top 5 lines and the bottom five lines of the Iris data set.
 This is a sample of the data used to achieve this result. dataset.head() dataset.tail()